On the Model Update Strategies for Supervised Learning in AIOps Solutions: Experiment Results

 \subsection{Performance}

-Figure~\ref{fig:auc_trend} shows the AUC performance of each combination of maintenance approach and model type on testing time periods.
-Table~\ref{tab:performance_table} shows the overall AUC performance for the maintenance approaches on each model type and dataset.
+Figure~\ref{fig:auc_trend} shows the AUC performance of each combination of update strategy and model choice on testing time periods.
+Table~\ref{tab:performance_table} shows the overall AUC performance for the update strategies on each model choice and dataset.
 The aforementioned overall AUC performance is calculated on all the testing samples combined.
-Figure~\ref{fig:auc_sk} shows our Scott-Knott ranking test results on the overall AUC performance of each combination of maintenance approach and model type.
+Figure~\ref{fig:auc_sk} further shows our Scott-Knott ranking test results on the overall AUC performance of each combination of update strategy and model choice.